continuous-symmetry/our_research_group/development.md

 permalink: "/our_developments/"
 ---
 # [proteincsm](https://github.com/continuous-symmetry/proteincsm)
-Continuous Symmetry Measures (CSM) of proteins.
+This program calculates the continuous symmetry measures (CSM) of protein homomers.

 # [pdb_prep](https://sagivba.github.io/pdb_prep/)
 This program prepares protein files given in PDB format from either X-RAY or NMR measurements for a continuous symmetry measures (CSM) calculation.

 # [pdbslicer](https://continuous-symmetry.github.io/pdbslicer/)
-Bisects a PDB file into subunits in order to analyze their structure.
+This program bisects a PDB file into subunits in order to analyze their structure.